swaptacular/swpt_accounts/protocol.rst

   removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.

-.. [#purge-delay] The delay MUST be at least as long as indicated by the value of the ``ttl`` field which is sent with `AccountUpdate`_ messages.
-The goal is to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old `AccountUpdate`_ messages for the purged account, those messages will be ignored.
+.. [#purge-delay] The delay MUST be long enough to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old `AccountUpdate`_ messages for the purged account, those messages will be ignored (due to expired ``ttl``).

 .. [#compare-config] To do this, server implementations MUST compare the values of ``ts`` and ``seqnum`` fields in the received message,